 ANTH 490 History of Anthropology (3) Development of anthropological ideas, focusing on theoretical issues concerning culture, society, and human nature.
 Required of majors.
 Pre: 152.
 DS

-ANTH 491 Special Topics in Southeast Asian Art History (3) Focused study of particular periods, regions and critical themes in Southeast Asian art and architectural history.
+ANTH 491 Special Topics in Southeast Asian Art History: Monuments and Nationalism in Southeast Asia (3) Focused study of particular periods, regions and critical themes in Southeast Asian art and architectural history.
 Monuments and nationalism in Southeast Asia.
 A-F only.
 Pre: ART 175, or consent.
 (Once a year) (Cross-listed as ART 490D) DH

 ANTH 493 Oral History: Theory and Practice (3) Literature and methodology; project design.
 Students develop and execute an oral history project.
 Junior standing or consent.
 (Cross-listed as ES 493) DH

-ANTH 495 Senior Thesis (3) Preparation of a major paper with a committee of one chairperson and one other member; paper on topic of interest in anthropology.
+ANTH 495 Senior Thesis I (3) Preparation of a major paper in anthropology with a committee of one chairperson and one other.
+First semester of a two-semester sequence with 496.
+May be taken concurrently with 496.
 Optional for majors.
 Pre: 490 and senior standing.
-DS

-ANTH 496 Senior Thesis (3) Preparation of a major paper with a committee of one chairperson and one other member; paper on topic of interest in anthropology.
+ANTH 496 Senior Thesis II (3) Preparation of a major paper in anthropology with a committee of one chairperson and one other.
+Second semester of a two-semester sequence with 495.
+May be taken concurrently with 495.
 Optional for majors.
 Pre: 490 and senior standing.
-DS

 ANTH 500 Master's Plan B/C Studies (1)

-ANTH 601 Ethnology (3) Survey, in historical perspective, of theory in social and cultural anthropology.
+ANTH 601 Ethnology (3) Survey, in historical perspective, of theory in social and cultural anthropology, from the origin of anthropology to 1976.
 A course in the graduate core of anthropology.
+A-F only.
 Pre: graduate standing.

 ANTH 602 Linguistic Anthropology (3) Investigation of mutual influences of linguistic theory and methodology and anthropological theory and methodology.
 A course in the graduate core of anthropology.
+A-F only.
 Pre: graduate standing.

-ANTH 604 Physical Anthropology (3) Human evolution and human variability in extant and previously existing populations; emphasis on history of physical anthropology, evolutionary systematics, primate biology and behavior, paleontology, anthropological genetics, climatic adaptation, growth, and nutrition.
+ANTH 604 Biological Anthropology Core (3) Human evolution and human variability in extant and previously existing populations; emphasis on history of physical anthropology, evolutionary systematics, primate biology and behavior, paleontology, anthropological genetics, climatic adaptation, growth, and nutrition.
 A course in the graduate core of anthropology.
+A-F only.
 Pre: graduate standing.